Last revised: October 23, 2024

 What to look for |

-How to support children who are bullied |
+How to support youth who are bullied |

-Children need parents, caregivers, educators and community leaders they trust to talk to and support them through this challenging time.
+Youth need parents, caregivers, educators and community leaders they trust to talk to and support them through this challenging time.
 Here are some ideas:

-Parents, caregivers and children are encouraged to reach out for help, please check out the mental health, addictions and substance use health services website. |
+Parents, caregivers and youth are encouraged to reach out for help, please check out the mental health, addictions and substance use health services website. |

-How to support children who bully |
+How to support youth who bully |

-Children who bully other children may be facing challenges in their lives, such as being bullied themselves.
-It is important to listen and talk with them about their feelings and thoughts, and to focus on the behaviour and not the child.
+Youth who bully others may be facing challenges in their lives, such as being bullied themselves.
+It is important to listen and talk with them about their feelings and thoughts, and to focus on the behaviour.
 Adults can help them to learn how to develop healthy relationships, such as having empathy for their peers and finding positive ways to solve challenges in relationships.
-Parents, caregivers and children are encouraged to reach out for help, please check out the mental health, addictions and substance use health services website. |
+Parents, caregivers and youth are encouraged to reach out for help, please check out the mental health, addictions and substance use health services website. |

-How to support children who witness bullying |
+How to support youth who witness bullying |

-Parents, caregivers and children are encouraged to reach out for help, please check out the mental health, addictions and substance use health services website |
+Parents, caregivers and youth are encouraged to reach out for help, please check out the mental health, addictions and substance use health services website |

 Working together |